 Revisit the rich emotional world of William Faulker in The Sound and the Fury.

-Reread Willa Cather’s Death Comes to the Archbishop set in the Acoma Pueblo.
+Reread Willa Cather’s Death Comes for the Archbishop set in the Acoma Pueblo.

 Learn about the Rockefeller mansion and other Great Houses of the Hudson Valley.

-Contrast that with photographer Jacob Riis’ portraits of the poor in New York City.
+Contrast that elegance with photographer Jacob Riis’ portraits of the poor in New York City.

 And for a wonderful essay on historic preservation, try Tom Mayes’ Why Old Places Matter.